kelssslan/COMP3200/README.md

 # Path Finder
-Course: COMP 3200 Algorithmic Techniques for Artificial Intelligence <br>
+Algorithmic Techniques for Artificial Intelligence <br>
 Topics: BFS, DFS, Greedy algorithm, heuristic functions <br>
-Professor:  **Dr. David Churchill https://www.cs.mun.ca/~dchurchill/**
+Credits:  **Dr. David Churchill https://www.cs.mun.ca/~dchurchill/**

 A special thanks to Dr.Churchill for implementing a fun and great way to learn path searching methods.
-And also for giving me permission to share my experience with these assignments.
-Dr.Churchill spent months programming these assignments and the source codes are not available.
+And also for giving me permission to share my experience with these projects.
+Dr.Churchill spent months programming these projects and the source codes are not available.
 The interface and testings were done by Dr.Churchill.
 Please sent me an email klan@mun.ca if you have any questions!